DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 mentioned in section 1, the signal needs to pass through an ADC and converted into raw bits in order for it to be useable.
-In his thesis, Clason [@Clason2023] suggests a discrete ADC chip capable of analyzing frequencies higher than 25 MHz, as studied in his work.
-The Nyquist-Shannon theorem poses that -- in order to accurately reconstruct the signal, the sampling rate must be at least twice the highest frequency component present in the signal,
-$f_s \geq 2 f_{\text{max}}$. **CITATION NEEDED**
+In his thesis, Clason [@Clason2023] suggests a discrete ADC chip capable of analyzing frequencies higher than 25 MHz, as this is the highest frequency studied in his work.
+The Nyquist-Shannon theorem poses that, in order to accurately reconstruct the signal, the sampling rate must be at least twice the highest frequency component present in the signal, $f_s \geq 2 f_{\text{max}}$. **CITATION NEEDED**

 **This section will be filled with more information as soon as the exact ADC we will be using has been selected.
 The exact requirements needs to be discussed